nwachee/nwachee/README.md

 Backend Developer
 -----------------

--I have a strong foundation in programming languages such as JavaScript, Node.js, and Express.
+- I have a strong foundation in programming languages such as JavaScript, Node.js, and Express.
 With my experience working on various projects, I have gained knowledge of backend development concepts such as RESTful APIs, database management, and server-side scripting.
 - I am familiar with popular databases such as MongoDB, MySQL, and PostgreSQL.
 I possess good problem-solving skills and can troubleshoot issues related to code and server.
  - My ability to work in a team environment and collaborate with others has proven to be an asset in my previous internships.
 I am eager to continue to learn and grow as a developer while contributing to meaningful projects.

 * 🌍  I'm based in Nigeria
-* ✉️  You can contact me at [fuzzy245.in@gmail.com](mailto:fuzzy245.in@gmail.com)
+* ✉️  You can contact me at [nwachinemereibeagi@gmail.com](mailto:nwachinemereibeagi@gmail.com)
 * 🧠  I'm learning Typescript
 * 🤝  I'm open to collaborating on Interesting projects and meeting new people.
 * ⚡  Asides tech, I love food, football, music and reading.